openrndr/openrndr-guide/docs/Topic_BuildingFromSource.md

 This topic can be skipped by the novice reader as it explains how to build OPENRNDR from sources which is a fully optional step.
 Users are advised to use the publicly available builds on Maven Central.

-Building OPENRNDR from source should be an easy an straight-forward process.
+Building OPENRNDR from source should be an easy and straight-forward process.

 ## Obtaining OPENRNDR sources